hngx-org/Fortress-events-backend/README.md

 The project is divided into:

-- Controller: found in `src/controller` folder.
+- Controllers: found in `src/controller` folder.
 Coordinates the interaction between the UI and the backend services.

 - Middlewares: found in `src/middlewares` folder.
 Logic to process incoming HTTP requests and perform tasks such as authentication, validation, etc.